Shopify website builder review – all-around eCommerce star

 You might’ve already noticed – if Shopify can’t do something on its own, there’s for sure going to be a paid or free app for it.

 Indeed – during this Shopify review, I found a wide range of useful eCommerce apps available on its app store.
 Some were built by Shopify itself.
-And then, third-party developers try to fill in the gaps and do some things better than the platform itself ever could.
+Then, third-party developers try to fill in the gaps and do some things better than the platform itself ever could.

 Put these together, and you get probably the best eCommerce app store out there.

-Separated in categories (marketing, productivity, places to sell, store design, etc.), and in collections (for just starting out, for selling in-person, for scaling, etc.), there are apps for nearly anything.
+Separated in categories (marketing, productivity, places to sell, and store design), and in collections (for just starting out, for selling in-person, and for scaling), there are apps for nearly anything.

-While you might be tempted to download every high-rated app under the Sun, remember that a lot of them will cost extra.
-Make sure to keep your expenses in track.
+While you might be tempted to download every high-rated app there is, remember that a lot of them will cost extra.
+Make sure to keep your expenses on track.

 Similar to point of sale, dropshipping, digital downloads, and print-on-demand apps I mentioned earlier in this Shopify review, many apps will offer either a limited free plan or a free trial.

-Let's have a look at a few other great options: and see just how much they would attack your wallet:
+Let's have a look at a few other great options and see just how much they would cost.

 If you don't want to use Shopify's automatic tax calculation, TaxJar will prepare and file tax return information in minutes, as well as do automated tax reports, and handle your returns.
 If you're not a spreadsheet type of person, this can be a lifesaver, keeping track of all your expenses and taxes.